 Amazon Reviews: Contains around 35 million reviews from Amazon spanning 18 years.
 Data include product and user information, ratings, and the plaintext review.

 Google Books Ngrams: A collection of words from Google books.

 Blogger Corpus: A collection 681,288 blog posts gathered from blogger.com.
 Each blog contains a minimum of 200 occurrences of commonly used English words.

 Wikipedia Links Data: The full text of Wikipedia.
 The dataset contains almost 1.9 billion words from more than 4 million articles.
 You can search by word, phrase or part of a paragraph itself.

 Gutenberg eBooks List: Annotated list of ebooks from Project Gutenberg.

-Hansards text chunks of Canadian Parliament: 1.3 million pairs of texts from the records of the 36th Canadian Parliament.
+Hansards Text Chunks from the Canadian Parliament: 1.3 million pairs of texts from the records of the 36th Canadian Parliament.